kelasol/advanced-git/myNotes/8-Forks_and_Remote_Repos.md

     - edit code
     - can edit your own copy

-### Mergint Changes to ORiginal Project From A Fork
+### Merging Changes to Original Project From A Fork
 Say you've forked something and made changes, now you want to apply those changes to the origin project, you do so with a **pull request**.
-A pull request is saying, *knock, knock*, hello mainter of this project.
+A pull request is saying, *::knock, knock::*, hello mainter of this project.
 I've made these really cool changes, you should apply them because they improve upon the original.

 ### Staying up to Date
 - While you work on your fork, other changes are getting merged into the source repository.
-- In order to stay up to date, set up an **upstream**
+- In order to stay up to date, set up an **upstream**.

 ### Upsteam
 - The upstream repository is the base repository you created a fork from.